Mean-Field Games With Finitely Many Players: Independent Learning and Subjectivity: Discussion

-\ \\ In addition to applications where the actual observation channel results in a limited view of the overall system, compressed state observability may also arise in systems with rich (actual) observation channels if players voluntarily choose to discard information in their learning process.
-When the number of players, $N$, and the number of local states, $| X_\loc |$, are both moderately large, the set of empirical measures $\Emp_N = \{ \mu ( \cdot | \bs ) : \bs \in \bX \}$ becomes unwieldy for the purposes of (tabular) learning.
-As such, it is reasonable to expect that naive independent learning agents will employ some form of function approximation, with quantization of $\Emp_N$ offering the simplest form of function approximation.
+In addition to applications where the actual observation channel results in a limited view of the overall system, compressed observability may also arise in systems with rich (actual) observation channels if players voluntarily choose to discard information in their learning process.
+When the number of players, $n$, and the number of local states, $| \xx |$, are both moderately large, the set of empirical measures $\Emp_n = \{ \upmu ( \bs ) : \bs \in \bX \}$ becomes unwieldy for the purposes of (tabular) learning.
+As such, it is reasonable to expect that naive independent learning agents will employ some form of function approximation, with quantization of $\Emp_n$ offering the simplest form of function approximation.
 Moreover, a common compression scheme may be shared by all agents in such an application, perhaps as the result of some shared ``conventional wisdom'' about the system.
+Building on the ideas of \cite[]{patil2024learning}, the question of whether non-tabular algorithms can learn well-performing, history-dependent policies involving compressed mean-field observations is an interesting direction for future research.